DeClercqJan/pokemon/README.md

 ## To do's
 - separate json logic from pokemon classes in order to have reusable code in case the API changes in structure, MVC
 - overview page's base logic is solid, but I don't know what info to display there.
 Not first priority anyway
+- style block of favourites.
+Something with row and width, check margins and such because the borders are overlapping.
+Maybe different box-model?
 - testing

 # ORIGINAL ASSIGNMENT BELOW